 Chrissy: After retiring from 20 years in the US Air Force, I wasn’t quite sure what I wanted to do with the rest of my life, but I knew it involved fabric.
 SEW BERNINA is the perfect place for me to get my “fabric fix” and it’s a great place to get inspiration and encouragement.
 Working as a machine technician is an awesome experience.
 It gives me a great deal of satisfaction to have the ability to get a machine up and running again.
 I know the bond a quilter has with her machine and how important it is to know it’s in good hands when it needs a little attention.

-Bios on Katherine Shaw and Kathy Kelly to come.
+Bio on Katherine Shaw to come.